channel island bridge pipeline replacement project

 APA owns and operates the Amadeus Gas Pipeline (AGP), a bi-directional gas transmission pipeline extending from the Amadeus Basin in the south of the Northern Territory to Darwin, in the north.
 It transports natural gas to Darwin, Alice Springs and regional centres, principally to fuel power generation.
 The Channel Island Bridge Pipeline Replacement Project is proposed to replace a short section of smaller diameter pipeline on the existing Channel Island Bridge with a pipeline to be installed under Darwin Harbour using Horizontal Directional Drilling (HDD).
 The project is proposed to ensure the pipeline can be monitored on an ongoing basis to ensure its integrity can be maintained.

 Channel Island Power Station is the primary power generation facility for Darwin and its surrounding areas.
 The power station fuel gas comes through the existing Amadeus Gas Pipeline.
 In the area around Channel Island, the pipeline generally follows the Channel Island Road and is attached to the side of the existing Channel Island Bridge.
 The section of pipeline attached to the bridge is narrower than the rest of the pipeline and does not allow in-pipe inspections tools (called PIGs) to be used to monitor the ongoing integrity of the pipeline.
 The pipeline section is, therefore, being replaced with a section of pipe the same diameter of the existing pipeline to allow for the use of in-pipe inspection tools.
 To minimise potential environmental impacts, the pipeline will be installed under Darwin Harbour using Horizontial Directional Drilling.
-At the completion of the project, the section of pipeline that has been replaced will be removed from the bridge.

 What is Horizontal Directional Drilling (HDD)?